“You’ll need a bigger paper than that.” I replied to Kalyra when she showed me her art work and told me she was drawing all her friends.

 We traveled around Australia for a time with two families.
 One from Cairns to Broome on and off for a few weeks.
 Scarlett and Kalyra were the same age, and Jack and Savannah were the same age.
 They were great mates.

 Then for six months we traveled on and off with another family.
 Their daughter, Maddie was Kalyra’s age, they were even enrolled in the same Distance Education school.

-We just spent time with our friends Crazy Adventure Family in Nashville and went camping with our friends at Kerr Lake, North Carolina.
+We just spent time with people we knew from online in Nashville and went camping with our friends at Kerr Lake, North Carolina.